celiajimenezreal/tfm-credit-risk-audit/README.md

 With the virtual environment activated:

-- Open the main notebook located in `notebooks/main.ipynb`.
+- Open the notebook for generating reports located in `notebooks/05_reporting.ipynb`.
-- The notebook will call functions from the `audit_tool/` modules to handle data preprocessing, model training, and auditing.
+- The notebook will call functions from the `audit_tool/` modules to handle the auditing.

+There are also other modules and notebooks for data preprocessing and modelling over the ProsperLoan dataset and notebooks for seeing individual tests regarding explainability and robustness.